benji300/joplin-commands/README.md

 > TODO - describe how to change `webview.css` or `userchrome.css` (if available)

+### General styles

 E.g. to not show something which is displayed elsewhere via the new plugin).

+### Rendered Markdown

 ## Support

-If you need help or found a bug, open an issue on the [GitHub repository](https://github.com/benji300-joplin-extensions/note-extensions/issues).
+If you need help or found a bug, open an issue on [GitHub](https://github.com/benji300-joplin-extensions/note-extensions/issues).

 ## Changes